-55 Advice Note: Dryland farming and triggering the land use change rules in the Hurunui and Waiau River Regional Plan (HWRRP).
+&lt;sup>58 Advice Note: Dryland farming and triggering the land use change rules in the Hurunui and Waiau River Regional Plan (HWRRP).
 Environment Canterbury, 2015.

-56 Capacity for the Canterbury Regional Council and industry to efficiently process consents that would be required from dryland farmers under the "10% rule".
-Jenkins, L. 2017 be subject to auditing.
-For this reason, the proposed plan change provides the option for dryland farmer collectives to be set up, with the limited purpose of reporting winter grazing area in aggregate.
+&lt;sup>59 Capacity for the Canterbury Regional Council and industry to efficiently process consents that would be required from dryland farmers under the "10% rule".
+Jenkins, L. 2017 farmportal.ecan.govt.nz

-57 farmportal.ecan.govt.nz